expo/expo/docs/README.md

 ### Use callouts

-There are four different type of callouts that can be used with markdown syntax for `> ...` blockquote.
+Four different types of callouts can be used with markdown syntax for `> ...` blockquote.
 Each callout represents a purpose.

 ```md
 > Normal callout that doesn't demand much attention but is required to add as a note.